About the IN-EAST School of Advanced Studies

 – Research focus: Open Innovation- and Network Theories –

-Innovating Representative Democracy – The Impact of Deliberative Innovations: A Japanese and German Comparison
+Innovating Representative Democracy – The Impact of Deliberative Innovations

 Asynchronies of the Japanese City: Innovation and Persistence

-The Appropriation and Adaptation of Citizen Participation in a Chinese City: A Step to “Democratic Deliberation”, an Instrument of Power Assertion and/or Something Else?
+The Appropriation and Adaptation of Citizen Participation in a Chinese City: A Step to “Democratic Deliberation”, an Instrument of Power Reassertion and/or Something Else?

 The Impact of Electrified Vehicles on Future Traffic in China and Germany

-Building Tomorrow: The Construction of Olympic Venues and Local Identity in the Prelude for the 2020 Tokyo Olympic Games
+Building Tomorrow: The Construction of Olympic Venues and National Identity in the Prelude for the 2020 Tokyo Olympic Games

 List of joint projects